JWCurtis94/vivalasvegas/README.md

     [Google Fonts](https://fonts.google.com/) was used to provide the Poppins font chosen
   - **Colour scheme**

     The colour scheme chosen was predominantly black, white and shades of light grey to give a minimal and stylish look to the site without detracting from the colourful images of the city.
+A red was chosen to highlight the call to action button and is echoed when the menu items are hovered over.
   - **Imagery**

     The images chosen were felt to represent the fun and dynamic nature of Las Vegas and also it's contrasting feel from day to night.
     The hero image was chosen to make a statement and make the user want to find out more about the city.
+    The images in the feature sections were chosen to represent the wide array of activities and places to visit in Vegas.
-    [Pexels](https://www.pexels.com/) was used to provide the royalty-free stock images used.
+    [Pexels](https://www.pexels.com/) and [Wallpaper Cave](https://wallpapercave.com/) were used to provide the royalty-free stock images used.
 Acknowledgements for the individual photographers are in the [credits](#credits) section.

     The video on the landing page is a mnc no copyright music video from [YouTube](https://www.youtube.com/embed/pzO4Au1YN2k?si=fgwEbX2rrtiWhRXX)